PopaGeorgianVictor/PORTOFOLIO/README.md

  <img alt="Step By Step Toward The Goal"  src="https://i.postimg.cc/4dkRNLwk/Screenshot-1.png">
  </picture>

- * since tuples are immutable, they do not have a build-in append() method, but there are other ways to add items to a tuple
+ ### Since tuples are immutable, they do not have a build-in append() method, but there are other ways to add items to a tuple
    - convert into a list: Just like the workaround for changing a tuple, you can convert it into a list, add your item(s), and convert it back into a tuple
    - add tuple to a tuple.
 We are allowed to add tuples to tuples, so if you want to add one item, (or many), create a new tuple with the item(s), and add it to the existing tuple